matteomandrile/matteomandrile.github.io/_posts/2017-01-01-welcome-to-millennial.md

 Lagrange is a minimalist Jekyll blog theme that I built from scratch.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.

-Feel free to check out <a href="https://lenpaul.github.io/Lagrange/" target="_blank">the demo</a>, where you’ll also find instructions on <a href="https://lenpaul.github.io/Lagrange/journal/getting-started.html">how to use install</a> and use the theme.
+Feel free to check out <a href="https://lenpaul.github.io/Lagrange/" target="_blank">the demo</a>, where you'll also find instructions on <a href="https://lenpaul.github.io/Lagrange/journal/getting-started.html">how to use install</a> and use the theme.

 ### Portfolio Jekyll Theme